data-8/zero-to-data-8/z2d8/customize_hub_environment.md

 # Customizing the JupyterHub environment for Data 8

-The Data 8 course uses a collection of Python modules and open-source technology for both course infrastructure as well as teaching.
+The Data 8 course uses a collection of Python modules and open-source technology for course infrastructure as well as teaching.
 We've provided all of these materials as a Docker image that you can connect to your JupyterHub so that all users will have the environment needed for the class.
-This page describes how to set up your JupyterHub environment so that it serves the same environment that the Data 8 students have.
+This page describes how to set up your JupyterHub environment so that it serves the environment used in Data 8.

 ## Deploying a change to your JupyterHub configuration

+First things first, to make changes to your JupyterHub configuration, you need to know how to **deploy** those changes.
+This section covers how to deploy a change to your configuration file ``config.yml`` in Kubernetes.

 All modifications to the base JupyterHub deployment are made with changes to your `config.yaml` file.
-When we first [created our JupyterHub](setup_k8s.md), we created this file with a single value inside that contained our secret token.
+When we first [created our JupyterHub](setup_jupyterhub.md), we created this file with a single value inside that contained our secret token.
-This section shows how you can customize your JupyterHub for Data 8 by modifying your `config.yaml` file.

 **Once you've made a change to `config.yaml`** you can deploy it with the following
 steps:

-1. **Check that your `config.yaml` has no duplicate headers.** For example, you may have copy/pasted two code snippets that both had
+1. **Double-check the syntax of your `config.yaml` file.** For example, you may have copy/pasted two code snippets that both had

    ```
    singleuser:
    ```

-   As the top header.
-Make sure that these are merged under a *single header*.
+   as the top header, and should be merged under a single header.
+   YAML is picky about how whitespaces/indentation are used, and can throw cryptic errors if you have small errors like type-os.

 2. **Deploy your change to the JupyterHub.** Use the following command:

     ```
     helm upgrade {{ YOUR-HUB-NAMESPACE }} jupyterhub/jupyterhub --version=v0.6 -f config.yaml
     ```

     This runs a "Helm Upgrade", which tells Kubernetes to update its deployment to match the values that you've placed in `config.yaml`.
-The value in `{{ YOUR-HUB-NAMESPACE }}` should be whatever you chose when [creating the JupyterHub](setup_k8s.md).
+The value in `{{ YOUR-HUB-NAMESPACE }}` should be whatever you chose when [creating the JupyterHub](setup_jupyterhub.md).

     Most hardware modifications to your
     Kubernetes deployment will be done in this way.

+### Common errors

-**If you get a "time out waiting for the condition" error** then it took too long to pull the Docker image onto the JupyterHub.
+**"time out waiting for the condition"**.
+It took too long to pull the Docker image onto the JupyterHub.
 You can generally resolve this by including a `--timeout=9999999` flag to your `helm upgrade` command.
 This will prevent Helm from stopping too early.

-The following sections cover some common things that need to be done to prepare your deployment for Data 8.
+## Customizing your Hub environment

+The environment provided to your students is defined by a Docker image that JupyterHub serves to new user sessions.
+Which image to use is configured in your `config.yml` file.

-## Using the Data 8 Docker image
+### Using the Data 8 Docker image

 First, we'll tell the JupyterHub to connect user sessions with the Docker image used by Data 8.
 This is done by adding the following to your